ibm-cloud-docs/solution-tutorials/index.md

         </h3>
         <div class="solutionBoxDescription">
             <div class="descriptionContainer">
                 <p>Analyze and visualize open data sets using a Jupyter Notebook.
-It runs on IBM Data Science Experience and uses the Apache Spark service on IBM Cloud for processing.
+It runs on IBM Watson Studio and uses the Apache Spark service on IBM Cloud for processing.
 First, we combine data about population growth, life expectancy and country ISO codes into a single data frame.
 Then, we query and visualize that data in several ways using the Pixiedust library for Python.
 All steps are performed within a notebook.</p>
                     <span class="tag-filter category">Apache Spark</span>
-                    <span class="tag-filter category">Data Science Experience</span>
+                    <span class="tag-filter category">Watson Studio</span>
                     <span class="tag-filter category">Cloud Object Storage</span>
             </div>
             <div class="architectureDiagramContainer">